top of page

 The System Is Rigged

 No matter what Israel does, the deck is stacked.
-The global ecosystem of media, brands, and social platforms isn’t built to reward truth.
-It’s built to reward popularity, trends, and outrage.
+The global ecosystem of media, brands, and social platforms is not designed to reward truth.
+It rewards popularity, trends, and outrage.

-That’s the trap.
-The very people who could help Israel win the narrative are being silenced — not by censorship, but by fear of financial loss.
+This creates a trap where the very people who could help shape the narrative step back.
+The silence is not driven by direct censorship, but by the fear of financial loss.

 We Don’t Need Better PR.
 We Need a New Ecosystem.

-If Israel wants to win, it can’t just “do PR” better.
-It has to build around the system, not within it.
+If Israel wants to change outcomes, it cannot simply improve its PR efforts.
+It has to build around the system instead of trying to win within it.

 The Path Forward

-This isn’t about controlling the message.
-It’s about freeing it.
+This is not about controlling the message.
+It is about freeing it.

 Contact us below to get involved, or forward this to someone who needs to read it.